Work equipment on West Riviera Drive in Copiauge on Friday.

 The town will construct new bulkheading and dredge the mouth of Grand Canal, said Brian Zitani, Babylon's waterways management supervisor.

-The area's bulkheading had eroded, bringing storm surge further up the canal and the waterway's bottom built up with debris, presenting a navigational hazard to boaters, Zitani said.
+The area's bulkheading had eroded, bringing storm surge farther up the canal and causing debris to build up on the waterway's bottom, presenting a navigational hazard to boaters, Zitani said.
 Rialto Square, a circular underwater island whose visible perimeter served as a guide to boaters, also needed new bulkheading, he said.

 The 100-year-old bulkheading at the mouth of the canal had been failing for years, Zitani said.
 Pieces were breaking off into the water and the town removed the bulkhead remnants a few years ago, he said.